About SHCS

 Our School Board is comprised of seven members governs the school.
 The principal manages day-to-day operations of the school under the direction of the board.
 Teachers report to and work under the guidance of the principal.
 The board meets the second Tuesday of every month at the school at 6:30 p.m.
 It is open to the public; parents are welcome to attend.

 Our Staff are qualified for the positions in which they are hired.
 A number of them have multiple degrees, including master's degrees in education.
-All of the classroom teachers hold state certification in grades 1-8 and some also hold a K-3 certification.
-Some of our teachers have their reading endorsement and English as a Second Language endorsement.
+Their dedication and passion in teaching inspire a true love of learning.

 School Tours